 To achieve more selective power savings, peripheral modules can also be selectively disabled when the device enters Idle mode.
-This is done through the control bit of the generic name format "XXXIDL".
+This is done through the control bit of the generic name format, "XXXIDL".
 By default, all modules that can operate during Idle mode will do so.
 Using the disable on Idle feature allows further reduction of power consumption during Idle mode, enhancing power savings for extremely critical power applications.

-9.0 I/O PORTS
+10.0 I/O PORTS

-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 12.
+"I/O Ports with Peripheral Pin Select (PPS)" (DS39711) in the "PIC24F Family Reference Manual" for more information.

-All of the device pins (except VDD, Vss, MCLR and OSC1/CLKI) are shared between the peripherals and the parallel I/O ports.
+All of the device pins (except VDD, VSS, MCLR and OSC1/CLKI) are shared between the peripherals and the parallel I/O ports.
 All I/O input ports feature Schmitt Trigger inputs for improved noise immunity.

-9.1 Parallel I/O (PIO) Ports
+10.1 Parallel I/O (PIO) Ports

-A parallel I/O port that shares a pin with a peripheral is. in general, subservient to the peripheral.
+A parallel I/O port that shares a pin with a peripheral is, in general, subservient to the peripheral.
 The peripheral's output buffer data and control signals are provided to a pair of multiplexers.
 The multiplexers select whether the peripheral or the associated port has ownership of the output data and control signals of the I/O pin.
 The logic also prevents "loop through", in which a port's digital output can drive the input of a peripheral that shares the same pin.
-Figure 9-1 shows how ports are shared with other peripherals and the associated I/O pin to which they are connected.
+Figure 10-1 shows how ports are shared with other peripherals and the associated I/O pin to which they are connected.